MissConstruction/MissConstruction/README.md

 when it comes to arguements, i don't try defending myself, but i'll really get overprotective n mad if you insult any of my friends or anyone that i love.
 (trying to bring up my personal problems will prove that you're really trying to help yourself out of the thing.)

+i get attached really easily (I DOMT KNOW IF I ALREADY WROTE THIS DOWN BUT ANYWAY??) i can get jealous too sometimes..
+BIG SIGHH and i'm really sorry if it annoys youu!!

+My birthday is april 3rd!!

 THANK YOU FOR READING THIS WHOLE THING????
 I REALLY APPRECIATE IT........ youre free to int w me anytime!! ^^